STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw03/hw03_dplyr_ggplot2.md

 <img src="hw03_dplyr_ggplot2_files/figure-gfm/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

-From this plot, we can observe that Africa has the most countries classified as having low life expectancy, while Oceania has no countries with low life expectancy, followed by Europe with very few low life expectancy countries.
+From this plot, we can observe that Africa has the greatest absolute number of countries classified as having low life expectancy, while Oceania has no countries with low life expectancy, followed by Europe with very few low life expectancy countries.
 Over time, Africa seems to have a consistent country count for low life expectancy, whereas the Americas, Asia, and Europe have seen decreases in the abundance of countries with low life expectancy - with Europe not having any countries with low life expectancy by the 1990s.

 However, in terms of comparing abundance between countries, it is important to consider the relative abundance by including a denominator